walkerke/tigris/README.md

 devtools::install_github('walkerke/tigris')
 ```

-__In Version 0.5__:
+__In Version 0.5.1__:

+* tigris now downloads data to a temporary directory rather than creating a cache directory by default to conform with CRAN policies.
+To enable caching of data, set `options(tigris_use_cache = TRUE)` in your R script or .Rprofile.

 * tigris now supports simple features!
 To load your data as an object of class `sf`, specify `class = "sf"` in the function call, or set this globally with `options(tigris_class = "sf")`.

-* Historic boundaries are available for states, counties, Census tracts, and block groups; 1990 (`cb = TRUE` only), 2000, and 2010 boundaries can be obtained with the `year` parameter in an associated function call.
+* Historic boundaries are available for states, counties, Census tracts, block groups, and ZCTAs; 1990 (`cb = TRUE` only, and not for ZCTAs), 2000, and 2010 boundaries can be obtained with the `year` parameter in an associated function call.

 __Basic usage:__